KorosDennis/phase-3-frontend/README.md

 # PET APP

- This is a front end of the pet app where a user can have a pet and give a rating comment on a pet he owns.
+ This is a front end of the pet app where a user can have a pet and give a rating comment on any pet.
+ My initial idea was to have a comment on each pet card  so that all the comments ralated to each pet are on every card.
+ I am looking foward to implementing this   featurein soon...

+ ## BACKEND
+ you can access the back end API by using this link [backend](https://github.com/KorosDennis/phase-3-sinatra-react-project).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This feature was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation
 ##### step 1.